lfventura/terraform-provider-slack/README.md

 ### This is a Fork!!!

+Feel free to use :) It is available at Terraform Registry - https://registry.terraform.io/providers/lfventura/slack/latest

 Some notes about this fork...

 - It uses a fork for slack-go library to allow create usergroups in Slack Enterprise Grid accounts.
 It uses a Fork based on https://github.com/slack-go/slack v0.12.2 that is available in https://github.com/lfventura/slack-go.
 In my repository I am just applying the PR https://github.com/slack-go/slack/pull/1179 that still open at slack-go official repository.